 Eventually, the tree may become sufficiently unbalanced that performance is negatively affected.
-The Perforce checkpoint and restore processes re-create the trees in a balanced manner, and consequently, you may see some increase in server performance following a restoration from a checkpoint.
+The Perforce checkpoint and restore processes (see "Backup and Recovery Concepts" on page 25) re-create the trees in a balanced manner, and consequently, you may see some increase in server performance following a restoration from a checkpoint.